clear-street/gestalt/README.md

 Lastly, use the `fetch_vault_secret` function to fetch the secrets from your vault cluster.

 Raises a RuntimeError, if the path provided in `add_vault_secret_path` is invalid or the mount is invalid or anything else would be a generic Runtime Error

+## Dynamic Secrets

+Currently only dynamic secret support is generation of credentials for database.
+This database must be pre-configred in vault using either Vault UI or Terraform to maintain ease of library.

+To get a dynamic secret from the database, use the function `generate_database_dynamic_secret` which will raise Runtime exceptions if the proper setup is not done otherwise update gestalt config map with the username and password